io4/bounty0xapi/README.md

 ### Client.listBounties ()
 Returns list of bounties.
 ### Client.listSubmissions (id)
-Returns a list of all submissions to a specific bounty made by the user that is logged in.
+Returns a array of all submissions to a specific bounty made by the user that is logged in.
+### Client.bountyInfo (id)
+Returns information about a bounty.
 ### Client.listAllSubmissions ()
-Returns all submissions made by user that is logged in.
+Returns a array with all submissions made by user that is logged in.
 ### Client.submit (id, link, comment)
 Makes a submission, to bounty with id `id`, where the submission link is `link` and the comment is `comment`.
 Returns information about submission.